-Robert is an identity theft expert who is committed to informing, educating, and empowering Americans so they can be protected from crime in the physical and virtual worlds.
+Robert Siciliano is Online Safety Expert for Intel Security.
+He is an identity theft professional who is committed to informing, educating, and empowering users so they can be protected from crime in the physical and virtual worlds.
 He entered the world of helping protect identities after his small business received its first fraudulent credit card.

 In the late 90s, he witnessed the exploding growth of identity theft fueled by Internet access to information, the speed of technology outpacing security and a fundamentally flawed system of identification.
 For more than 20 years, Robert has been researching and keeping in tune with all aspects of security by staying on top of what is new in the world of both online and offline security.

 According to Robert, there always has been, there is now and there will always be a criminal predatory element stalking their next victim.
 Being proactive and knowing your options are essential.